-8.2.31 Conversion of Stations in the Aeronautical Mobile Service to SSB or ISB Transmission
+8.2.31 Conversion of Stations in the Aeronautical Mobile Service to Single Sideband or Independent Sideband Transmission

-In the bands below 30 MHz, equipment procured for the aeronautical mobile service shall be capable of single sideband or independent sideband emission with suppressed or reduced carrier.
-In the case of stations in the aeronautical mobile (R) service, the use of single sideband shall be determined by the international requirements pertaining to that service.
+In the bands below 30 MHz, equipment procured for the aeronautical mobile service shall be capable of single sideband (SSB) or independent sideband (ISB) emission with suppressed or reduced carrier.
+In the case of stations in the aeronautical mobile (R) service, the use of SSB shall be determined by the international requirements pertaining to that service.